loafey/master-thesis/Thesis/TODO/Major.md

 ## 3. Lithium
 - 3.2 Kinds & types

-  - [ ] "The goto style": I don't understand what "capture state" and "the state that *B manipulates" means.
-I'm not used to read odd "state manipulation" from lambda terms.
-Perhaps you need to delay this explanation, or expand it with more concrete examples.
-I'm still at the "kind level" in the reading, and have a hard time imagining pointers, gotos, etc.

 - 3.3: Types & values
   - [ ] "the contexts Γ, Δ, must be disjoint" should not be a comment / explanation but a part of the requirements of the rule.